Thanood/monterey/README.md

 ### Working on the pal
-From inside the shell folder:
+From inside the monterey folder:

 ```
 cd ../monterey-pal